johnedstone/gphotos-upload/README.md

 # gphotos-upload, forked
 __Original gphotos-upload Readme is further down below.
 New features of fork are listed here__

+## Current Issues
+* 02-Apr-2020: noted OverflowError on Linux, with 2.5GB mp4, but not on Windows.
+Investigating
+* 02-Apr-2020: these files are being uploaded at the original size (per API documentation), and will be counted agains storage limits.
+Go to settings -> recover and choose compress storage.

+## Features of this fork:
 * Using pathlib, upload.py is now compatible on Linux and Windows
 * On Windows, upload.py has been tested with Anaconda Powershell Prompt
     * conda install git